OPADA-Eng/ticnat-ns-plugins/packages/nativescript-image-cache/README.md

 #Nativescript web image cache
-A minimalistic NativeScript plugin that wraps just the caching functionality of SDWebImageCache library for iOS and Facebook Fresco for android.
+A minimalistic NativeScript plugin that wraps just the caching functionality of SDImageCacheCache library for iOS and Facebook Fresco for android.
 **Supports local Images.**

 ## License